jhia-projects/bayesian_forecasting/README.md

-# Bayesian approach to forecasting revenues (EOTHO)
+# Bayesian approach to forecasting revenues
 This project was completed in conjunction with my masters' in applied statistics.
 Here is the abstract:

 How will a new product perform in a new market?
 This is a core concern for commercial firms as information on this will affect product and marketing strategy, amongst other decisions.